"SKIMO" has become a new Olympic sport. Ken Fujikawa's dream beyond speed touring

 What is speed touring anyway?

-"The style of that show is the most challenging part of me.
-But to me, speed touring is a bit more relaxed.
+"The style of that program is a challenging aspect for me.
+But for me, speed touring is a bit more relaxed.
 It's

-something I've incorporated into regular touring, seeking elements of 'lightness' and 'speed.'
-It's not the 'skiing-focused' backcountry ski tours that are popular in Japan, but rather a European-style ski tour that focuses on 'movement.'
+something that incorporates elements of 'lightness' and 'speed' into a typical touring style.
+It's not the 'skiing-focused' backcountry ski tours that are popular in Japan, but rather a European-style ski tour that is more 'travel-focused.'

-For me, the latter is the ideal ski style."
+For me, the latter is the ideal skiing style."

 When talking about mountain athlete Takeshi Fujikawa, one achievement that cannot be left out is his seven consecutive national championships in SKIMO (ski mountaineering).
 What position does SKIMO hold for Fujikawa?